Strive for justice and peace among all people, and respect the dignity of every human being.

 Policy Manual (effective September 1st, 2017)

-List of Those Certified in Safeguarding God’s Children in the Diocese of Easton after August 1, 2017 under the new policies.
+List of Those Who Have Taken the Training Course in Safeguarding God’s Children in the Diocese of Easton after August 1, 2017 under the new policies.
 If you were previously certified please enroll in an upcoming training so that you can become familiar with our new policies.
 Thank you for helping us get everyone on the same page and keep our churches safe.

 Find a Training near you – includes information on how to register for each event.

 Schedule a Training – contact one of the certified trainers in your area (click here for the list) to schedule a training at your church/organization.
 Be sure to check the training list above to see if there is already a training near you.
 All training dates are open to the public.

 The Diocese has run an online background check on this list of names (since 2016).
 List does not include reports and may include people whose reports were flagged.
 The office will notify the rector or head of the organization (via confidential phone call) to notify them of any reports returned with a red flag.
 Rectors or the head of an organization may also contact the office to confirm the status of a report.